 The difference in the brew are profound also, the French Press uses a coarser grind and the beans are brewed for longer.
 The drip grind is finer so can be brewed more quickly.
 There is often a difference in the water temperature used too, with French Press being made with slightly hotter water than most drip coffee.
 Of course due to the four minute brewing time of the French Press, the coffee you get at the end will most likely be cooler than freshly prepared drip coffee.

 All of these things add up to two very different styles of coffee.
-The French Press is strong and sometimes a little bitter, whereas drip coffee is less intense and a smoother cup.
+The French Press is strong kind of like percolator coffee and sometimes a little bitter, whereas drip coffee is less intense and a smoother cup.
+If you like potent coffee then you will probably prefer the french press… but even then you may even want to consider a percolator over regular coffee or even stovetop espresso.

 Both styles of coffee have their issues with water temperature.
 Where most auto drip machines fail to achieve optimal water temperatures to get the best out of the beans, the French Press method can give you trouble trying to keep the coffee warm.
 The thin plastic or glass that the majority of French Press coffee makers are made of means they don’t keep heat in very well so you’ll need to drink the coffee quickly or move it to an insulated container as soon as you can.